What You Need to Do Your Own Taxes

 Once you gain some understanding of all that goes into doing your own taxes, take a deep breath and know that you are not alone.
 Free tax help abounds, if you know where to look.

 Free Tax Return Preparation

 The IRS offers free tax help for individuals who qualify.
 Volunteers lend a hand from January to April through two programs:

-- Volunteer Income Tax Assistance (VITA) Program—Available to those who made $54,000 or less.
+- Volunteer Income Tax Assistance (VITA) Program—Available to those who make less than $55,000.

 - Tax Counseling for the Elderly (TCE) Program—Available to all, with priority given to those 60 years and older.
 These IRS-certified volunteers specialize in pension- and retirement-related tax issues.